Groundhog Day (film): Thematic analysis

 It is only when Phil stops using the loops to indulge his own desires and instead uses them to selflessly help others that he is freed.
 In repeatedly failing to save the old homeless man, Phil is also forced to accept that he is not a god.
 Similarly, regardless of how much knowledge he gains about Rita, and despite his accomplishments learned throughout the loops, he is unable to impress her enough to earn her love.
-He wins her over only once he stops trying to do so, when he demonstrates genuine care for helping others without fakery or self-interest, knowing that the day will likely reset, and it will have all been for naught.
+He wins her over only once he stops trying to do so, and instead demonstrates genuine care for others without fakery or self-interest, will likely reset, and it will have all been for naught.
 Only then does Rita return his affections.
 The aspects of Rita that Phil mocked at the start of the film have become qualities he admires and respects, and in turn, Phil receives Rita's love not because he desires it, but because he has genuinely become the type of person that Rita could love.
 This demonstrates the redeeming power of love, something Ramis wanted to emphasize.
 For him, Groundhog Day represents having the strength and knowledge to make a change when faced with the opportunity to repeat previous mistakes.

 Rick Brookhiser argues that it is because Phil fully appreciates every facet of the day that he is rewarded by the day being taken from him.
 He said, "loving life includes loving the fact that it goes."
 John Seamon said that where other films use memory as a means of reflection or escape, Phil effectively lives within his memories, repeating them indefinitely; he has no hope for a future because everything will reset.
 By remembering and appreciating new details, Phil is able to grow as a person and becomes the agent of his own change.
 Rubin said Phil will not return to his old ways after his experiences, but might suffer disappointment that no day will ever live up to his final, perfect February 2, after which he essentially loses his superpowers.